postgres-ai/postgres-checkup/README.md

 host OS and Docker Engine.
 By default, host IP is `172.17.0.1` in `docker0` network, but it vary depending on configuration.
 More information [here](https://nickjanetakis.com/blog/docker-tip-65-get-your-docker-hosts-ip-address-from-in-a-container).

-If you use SSH connection and `sudo` on remote servers requires a password, you can provide this password using the `SSHSUDOPASSWORD` environment variable.
+If you use SSH connection and `sudo` on the remote server requires a password, you can provide this password using the `SSHSUDOPASSWORD` environment variable.

 ## Credits